snowplow-archive/snowplow.github.com/_posts/2015-11-16-schema-guru-0.4.0-with-apache-spark-support-released.md

 You can easely modify `tasks.py` to suit your own needs:

-* To pass non-default options to job, like enum cardinality just modify `args` list in `run_emr` task.
+* To pass non-default options to the job, e.g. enum cardinality, just modify `args` list in `run_emr` task.
 All options passed after path to jar file will be accepted as regular Schema Guru options
-* You can fork this script to run Schema Guru against your own non-AWS Spark cluster
+* You can adapt this script to run Schema Guru against your own non-AWS Spark cluster

 <h2 id="enums">2.
 Predefined enumerations</h2>